Skip to main content

 Configuring Alarms

-In addition to the above sections, another common task is to set up alarms on your tags.
-This section will demonstrate how to set up an alarm on a tag and notify a user.
+Another common task is to set up alarms on your tags.
+This section will demonstrate how to navigate through the various Gateway and Designer sections set up an alarm on a tag and notify a user.

-Setting up an alarm consists of three different parts: an On-Call Roster, a Notification Profile, and an Alarm Notification Pipeline.
+Setting up an alarm and corresponding notifications consists of three parts: an On-Call Roster, a Notification Profile, and an Alarm Notification Pipeline.
+The On-Call Roster determines who receives notifcations, while the Notification Profile determines how they are delivered.
+Then, the Alarm Notification Pipeline incorporates both of these to control alarm notifications for designated tag alarms.

 Creating an On-Call Roster

-2. Navigate to Services > Alarming > Rosters.
-The Alarm Rosters page will open.
+1. Navigate to Services > Alarming > Rosters.

 Creating an On-Call Roster Step 2